Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Computationally tractable instances

 \subsection{Selection based on conformal prediction sets}

 The final class of selection rules we study are based on the properties of (preliminary) prediction sets, usually constructed by running the vanilla SCP.
+Such use cases have appeared implicitly in many heuristic applications of conformal prediction.
 For example, practitioners may select units whose prediction intervals are shorter/longer than a threshold, which roughly indicates enough confidence~\citep{sokol2024conformalized}.
 People may also select units whose prediction sets entirely lie above a threshold, which roughly indicates a desired outcome~\citep{svensson2017improving}.
-Note that the original prediction intervals are no longer valid {\em conditional on being selected}~\citep{jin2022selection}, and thus using them for interpreting uncertainty can be misleading.
+Note that the original prediction intervals are no longer valid {\em conditional on being selected}~\citep{jin2022selection}, and thus using them for interpreting downstream uncertainty can be misleading.
 In this section, we apply our general framework to re-calibrate prediction sets for the units selected in such a way.